dcjwu/w3a-admin/README.md

-Database in Docker container and dev server:
+To run development server and database in Docker container:

 ```
 make up